whoisksy/data-analysis-on-retail-store-promotion/README.md

  ### Tasks
-* Perform exploratory analysis and provide insights about the performance of the promos .
+* Performing exploratory analysis and providing insights about the performance of the promos.
-* Do you observe any price sensitivity in the data ?
+* Checking for price sensitivity during promotions.
-* How would you measure the lift observed due a promo type ?
-Feel free to think of different methods or models to calculate lift .
-You can make any valid assumptions and also create new features based on the data provided .
+* Calculating sales lift on each promotion types.